Using Tai Chi and Qigong to Recover from Injuries

 Over the last months I’ve been actively involved in recovering from a spine injury.
 It’s been a difficult journey, to suddenly become so restricted with movement of any kind was not like me.
 I have a great physiotherapist who has been integral to my recovery so far.
 For the first three weeks I was imobile, unable to move very much save for gentle exercises to relieve pressure off the spine.
 I am now able to stand and walk unaided, albeit a very short distance unaided which is liberating.
 I am also now starting at the very beginning of my Tai Chi and qigong training once again, back to the foundation warm ups and gentle movements.
 All very slowly and softly, listening to what my body feels and needs.

 Unpredictable and recurrent joint, ligament, tendon, muscle injuries are common with Ehlers Danlos syndrome (EDS).
 These injuries often take longer than average to heal, and then may become chronic and persistent injuries.
 I have first hand experience of this.
 The lack of collagen in the DNA means there is a weakness throughout the cells with elasticity and cell regeneration.
-As someone who has been teaching Tai Chi and Qigong for the last five years, and training for a decade, I’m not the expected candidate for damaged vertebra.
+As someone who has been training Tai Chi and Qigong since 2006, I have faced many challenges living with the degeneration of my physical body due to EDS.
 Read more here on EDS.
 In this article I would like to explore the benefits of using Tai Chi and Qigong as restorative exercises to help during injury recovery.

 Doing in a Qigong Way